Marmara Island: Geography and climate

-The mountainous area in the central part rises to 516 meters at Keltepe in the west and 598 meters at Viranköy Hill in the east.
-The highest point of the island and the mountainous area is Büyükçayır Peak, which extends up to 699 meters in the central-western part of the island.
-Towards the southern coast of the island, there is a hilly area similar to that in the north, but with elevations not exceeding 300 meters.
+The mountainous area in the central part rises to 516 m at Keltepe in the west and 598 m at Viranköy Hill in the east.
+The highest point of the island and the mountainous area is Büyükçayır Peak, which extends up to 699 m in the central-western part of the island.
+The southern coast of the island has a hilly area similar to that in the north, but with elevations not exceeding 300 m.
 In the southeast, between the hills, lies the Topağaç Plain, an important agricultural area.
-The average width of the plain is about 1 kilometer.
+The average width of the plain is about 1 km.

 Marmara Island, the highest of the Marmara Islands, differs from the other islands in terms of its natural vegetation.
-While the remaining islands in the archipelago have a steppe appearance, Marmara Island features occasional areas of Red Pine forests.
+While the remaining islands in the archipelago have a steppe appearance, Marmara Island features occasional areas of red pine forests.
 In the drier southern part, maquis vegetation is common.
 The northern part, with its forest cover, is richer in terms of plant life.
 Additionally, Marmara Island is rich in olive trees.

 Administration center and the villages

 Marmara Island has five villages and one central town.
 The center is called Marmara and is the administration center of two more islands (Avşa and Ekinlik Islands) nearby.
 The population was mainly Greek along with some Turkish and Jewish population in Marmara settlement until the population exchange between Greece and Turkey in 1923.
-Today the local people are originally from different regions of Turkey and Balkans, mainly from Middle and East of Black Sea Region and Western Thrace of Greece.
-The permanent population, distances from the center, the current names and the previous names of the villages are:
+Today, the local people are originally from different regions of Turkey and Balkans, mainly from Middle and East of Black Sea Region and Western Thrace of Greece.
+The permanent population, distances from the center, the current names, and the previous names of the villages are: